roo-makes/gloxinia-utils/README.md

 yarn convert-videos -i ./path/to/videos/* -o ./path/to/output
 ```

-### Convert to Gloxinia Images

-Same as above, but converts to images.

 #### Arguments

 `-i`: Using a glob pattern, specify all of the videos you wish to convert.
 The utility expects these videos to contain an Alpha channel -- best way to generate them is to export from After Effects using the `Apple ProRes 4444` format, ensuring that you select `RGB + Alpha` for `Channels`.